cornelltech/psysocial2015/README.md

 M.Eng and MBA students may take the class for a grade or pass-fail with prior approval.
 All the requirements for class would still stand.
 To get a passing grade, a student would need a C and above grade for each of the class components.

-## Key Threads

-- **Individual** - key elements in CM product design.
-- **Social** - Key product aspects that drive the CM business.
-- **Social Systems** - Key technologies that are used in CM systems.

 ## Class Presentations

 <a name="presreq">
 ### Requirements and procedures </a>

-Class presentations will be assigned by the instructor, based on student preferences.
+Class presentations will be assigned by the teaching team.

-The basic presentations should be 15 minutes long, strictly enforced, but the presenters should lead an additional 10-15 minutes of discussion.
+The basic presentations should be 15 minutes long, strictly enforced, but the presenters should *lead an additional 10-15 minutes of discussion*.
 The initial presentation should briefly touch on:
--   The main design decisions made by the different applications/services
+*	The main theory/argument of the article/reading
--   How these decisions impact the service in different ways, including: types of usage, nature of content, retention, patterns of consumption etc.
+*	The methods used to support the argument
+*	The implications of the article for connective media technologies.

-The presenters will use examples and screenshots from the services they compare, and for extra credit, identify and discuss additional scholarly articles that are related to the service types.
-These articles could be a) describing a related theory, or b) studying and providing insights about the services or other related platforms and systems.
-I will be available to provide some pointers and directions as needed; you will need to approach me by Sunday before your presentation, at the latest, to get help.
+The presenter will also identify and discuss additional scholarly articles that are related to the reading.
+These articles could be a) describing a related theory, or b) offering a critique of the original article, or c) showing how the theory presented in the article is used in a technical system.
+The teaching team will be available to provide some pointers and directions as needed; you will need to approach us by the Friday before your presentation, at the latest, to get assistance.

-The presentation and discussion after may also refer to past/future trends for this category.
-What's next for these types of services?
+The discussion you lead could be woven into your presentation.
 Bonus points for original ways to lead or encourage discussion and participation!

+While the presentations are done in pairs, each presentation should be 100% coherent and consistent.
+In other words, presentations that are clearly based on "split work" where each partner is respobsible for her/his own part are unacceptable.
+Work together to create a flowing, coherent and meaningful presentation!

 Your presentation grade will be based on the quality and clarity of your presentation and the discussion.

 ## The teaching team